openwashdata/rwpfunctionality/README.md

 ## Data

-The data set includes observations of water point functionality and management committee questionnaires.
+The dataset includes observations of water point functionality and management committee questionnaires.
 Displayed on the map are the locations of the water points.

 ![](man/figures/map.png)

-The package provides access to one single data set.
+The package provides access to one single dataset.

 ``` r
 library(rwpfunctionality)
 ```

-The `rwpfunctionality` data set has 52 variables and 1793 observations.
+The `rwpfunctionality` dataset has 52 variables and 1793 observations.
 For an overview of the variable names, see the following table.

 ``` r